-The problem for entrepreneurs and consultants is that we often don’t bill for this time because emails are often so short, But those little emails add up!
+The problem for entrepreneurs and consultants is that we often don’t bill for this time because emails are so short, but those minutes add up!

 How much money are you losing?

-Even with a $100 hourly rate, (which would be conservative for most consultants – not to mention lawyers or those of us in big cities) spending just 30 minutes/day on emails adds up to $12,500/year in billable hours!
+If your hourly rate is $100, (which is conservative for most consultants – especially those of us in big cities) spending just 30 minutes/day on emails adds up to $12,500/year in billable hours!

-Do you realize if you put that money in your Roth IRA, and earned 6% interest, in 20 years you’d have over ONE MILLION DOLLARS?!!!
+Do you realize if you put that money in your Roth IRA, and earned 6% return, in 20 years you’d have over ONE MILLION DOLLARS?!!!

 Still comfortable not tracking your time spent on email?